CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 that have both high resolution and high accuracy (see {numref}`pansharp` and {numref}`fig_sic_concept`).

 Pan-sharpening techniques were introduced for improving the spatial resolution of high-resolution optical imagery missions - such as SPOT - in the 1980s.
-This type of mission typically offered a pan-chromatic imagery band with high spatial resolution (but covering a broad range of wavelengths) and multi-spectral imagery (narrower bandwidth but lower spatial resolution because less photons are recorded).
+This type of mission typically offered a pan-chromatic imagery band with high spatial resolution (but covering a broad range of wavelengths) and multi-spectral imagery (narrower bandwidth but lower spatial resolution because fewer photons are recorded).
 Pan-sharpening techniques emerged for combining the fine details of the pan-chromatic imagery with the information content of the multi-spectral imagery to provide high-resolution multi-spectral imagery.
 Nowadays many pan-sharpening techniques exist for many missions
 (see e.g. a review in {cite:t}`meng:2019:pansharpen`} or {cite:t}`dadrasjavan:2021:pansharpen`).